Sensei002/Ximbot/README.md

 ### Sense
 All enemies will be highlighted with Cyan color.
-Based on their health value, they will glow differently.
+Based on their health and shield value, they will glow differently.

+### Item Glow
+Rare to Legendary items in vicinity will glow.

 ### NoRecoil
 Adjustable reduction in vertical and horizontal weapon recoil.
 You can hold left shift to temporarily disable.